wisp-lang/wisp/Readme.md

 '(a b)
 ```

-Wisp doesn’t have `unless` special form or a macro, but it's trivial
+_wisp_ doesn't have the `unless` special form or a macro, but it's trivial
 to implement it via macro.
-Although let's try implemting it as a
+Although let's try implementing it as a
-function to understand a use case for macro!
+function to understand a use case for macros!

 We want to execute body unless condition is `true`.